 Imagine that you show up for a job interview and the interviewer asks about how you use the latest and greatest program in the web design world, only to realise you have never even heard of that program.
 This situation is not uncommon, as the web design landscape is constantly evolving.
 Avoiding a situation like this is easy, you just need to keep up with emerging technologies and processes that impact the field of web design.
 Learning how to become a good web designer is an ongoing process.
 You are never going to stop needing to learn unless technology ceases to further develop, which is highly unlikely.
 There are plenty of options for staying up to date.
 You can join a community of website design experts to keep up-to-date on the latest trends, discuss such topics with like-minded peers, or even look for courses that teach you the latest methods and technologies.

 Becoming a professional and proficient website designer is certainly a possibility if you are focused, willing to learn and determined.
 If you put in the effort and take your time with the right processes, you are more likely to see the benefits of your hard work.
-If you would like to know more about website design, we would love to chat with you – email us at email@example.com.
+If you would like to know more about website design, we would love to chat with you – email us on our website Contact Orange Digital.